Where to pick your own pumpkin in and around Brighton

-And there’s plenty of wheelbarrow fun to be had near Brighton – read on for our top picks.
-Happily, they’re almost all free entry with plentiful parking and you don’t need to book in advance for most of them either!
-Although there will (almost) always be enough pumpers to go round for everyone, we’d recommend turning up early if you want to beat the crowds.
+There’s something about pumpkin fields that makes us feel all autumnal and there’s plenty of wheelbarrow fun to be had near Brighton – read on for our top picks.
+Happily, they’re almost all free entry with plentiful parking and you don’t need to book in advance for most of them either.
+Although there will (almost) always be enough of the gourd stuff to go round, it’s still a good bet to turn up early if you want to beat the crowds.

 Picking Patch